Winter term 2022

 See also below for details on the registration for Goethe-University students!

-Schedule Tuesday, 4 - 6 pm., online
+Schedule: [Tuesday, 4 - 6 pm., online]

 Course organisation

-Research topics
+Offered Research topics

-• Quasars: These are cosmic lighthouses powered by supermassive black holes, visible from across the Universe.
+These are cosmic lighthouses powered by supermassive black holes, visible from across the Universe.
 You will use high-energy photons from quasars to map out the history of the expanding Universe and confront your findings against the current paradigms of cosmology.

-• Stellar archaeology: Exotic stars containing carbon but little heavier elements are relics from the distant past, representing some of oldest known stars.
+Exotic stars containing carbon but little heavier elements are relics from the distant past, representing some of oldest known stars.
 You will analyze spectroscopic data from these stars to measure their composition and infer details about the ancient galactic environments in which they formed.

-• Dark matter hidden in neutron stars: Within the centers of neutron stars - extreme stars of pure nuclear matter - may be hiding cores of dark matter.
+Within the centers of neutron stars - extreme stars of pure nuclear matter - may be hiding cores of dark matter.
 When two such neutron stars collide, their dark matter cores can be revealed in the pattern of gravitational waves.
 You will perform simulations for how cores form for different types of dark matter, how they impact gravitational wave signals, and you will search for this effect in data from the Laser Interferometer Gravitational-Wave Observatory (LIGO).

-• Machine learning gravity: Mathematical techniques provide us with different ways to model gravitational wave signals from colliding black holes.
+Mathematical techniques provide us with different ways to model gravitational wave signals from colliding black holes.
 However, these approaches often rely upon expensive numerical integrations.
 This can be alleviated using a type of neural network known as a physics-informed neural network (PINN).
 You will work towards producing waveforms using both a PINN and classical integrators, and investigate the differences between the two.

 Schedule